TxnLab/use-wallet/README.md

     console.log("active account", activeAccount);
   });

-  // Map through the providers, and render account information and "connect", "set active", and "disconnect" buttons return (
+  // Map through the providers,
+  // render account information and "connect", "set active", and "disconnect" buttons.
+  // Finally, map through the `accounts` property to render a dropdown for each connected account. return (
     <div>
       {providers.map((provider) => (